admchm/WikiWebScraper/README.md

 - models/ - a folder consisting of files that are models
 - src/ - a folder containing files (mainly) processing data
 - tests/ - files containing unit tests
-- main directory -  includes main.py (starting point), configuration files, and samples.py, which is a good guide for using BeautifulSoup
+- main directory -  includes main.py (starting point), configuration files, and samples.py, which is a good guide for using BeautifulSoup.
+I've also added the catalog for images, that I used here, in readme file.

 ## Requirements
 * BeautifulSoup